PDXChinese/pdxchinese.github.io/_pages/dragon.md

 ## Highlights from Previous Events

 After seven years, Portland Chinatown is bringing back a beloved tradition!
-On May 24, 2025, we will celebrate Return of the Dragon, an event inspired by the 2016-2018 [Chinatown celebrations](https://pdxchinese.org/chinatown/).
+Return of the Dragon is inspired by the 2016-2018 [Chinatown celebrations](https://pdxchinese.org/chinatown/).
 This year, we are going even bigger, integrating [Culture Day](https://pdxchinese.org/cultureday/) for a richer cultural experience and more community engagement.

 [2024 Culture Day](https://pdxchinese.org/culture_day_2024/)
 [2023 Culture Day](https://pdxchinese.org/culture_day_2023/)